DallasMorningNews/django-chartwerk/README.md

 - `CHARTWERK_JQUERY`: URL to jQuery version you want to include in baked-out charts.
 Defaults to `"https://code.jquery.com/jquery-3.2.1.slim.min.js"`.

-- `CHARTWERK_OEMBED`: If your CMS is configured to use oEmbed, set this setting to `True` which will return oEmbed code to users in the editor.
-Default is `False`.

 ### Github

 django-chartwerk can commit your chart templates to a GitHub repository for safe keeping.